actionml/harnessml/README.md

    - Multiple models addressed by ids (Topic ids or REST resource ids)
    - Auto-cluster setup, input and output servers will detect other instances and coordinate load sharing with the minimum of setup (similar to Elasticsearch)
    - TLS (SSL/HTTPS) and authentication supported optionally for all external APIs
+ - **I/O Endpoints**
+   - Auto load balanced
+   - No single point of failure
+   - TLS and auth supported
+   - From the outside a running system looks a bit like an Elasticsearch cluster in that it operates like a peer based cluster with all nodes able to behave like a master to spread load and if any node goes down no data is lost.
+   - Any node is able to handle requests to any algorithm or more precisely any dataset (data + model + algorithm)
  - **First Algorithms**: Implement several of the most broadly used PredictionIO algorithms and ones that stretch the architecture to the limits of the batch - lambda - kappa spectrum using several ML libs and techniques
    - The Universal Recommender, based on Correlated Cross-Occurrence (CCO) engine from Apache Mahout&mdash;Lambda
    - Text Classification&mdash;Lambda